MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-tenant.md

 After customer users successfully sign in into your external-facing app, you can enable them to edit their profiles.
 You enable the customer users to manage their profiles by using [Microsoft Graph API's](/graph/api/user-get) `/me` endpoint.
 Calling the `/me` endpoint requires a signed-in user and therefore a delegated permission.

-In this how-to guide, you learn how to set-up your external tenant to support edit their profile with multifactor authentication (MFA) protection.
+In this how-to guide, you learn how to set up your external tenant to support editing their profile with multifactor authentication (MFA) protection.
 The MFA requirement is enabled by a Conditional Access (CA) policy.

 This article is the first part of a three-part guide.